Frequently Asked Questions

 Why are you against sea cage salmon farms around Gometra?

 Sea cage salmon farms erode the wildness values and compromise or annihilate the whale, dolphin, seal, porpoise, wild salmon and wild trout populations on which our economy and Gometra’s enchantment depends, without creating the extra jobs they promise.
+While supply chains for salmon feed are obscure, in some parts of the world salmon feed is driving hunger in the global south by overfishing.
 Eating farmed salmon elevates your cancer risk and the likelihood of birth defects in any future children you may have, which is why there have been consumption advisories not to eat farmed salmon if you want to have children (e.g. cf. Hites et al., 2004).

 Back to Top